wmo-raf/adl/README.md

 Organization (WMO) members to publish and download data through the WIS2 network.

 One of the critical steps in the WIS2 data flow is the ingestion of realtime data from observation stations (either Manual or Automatic Weather Stations) into a WIS2 node.
-Setting up wis2box is one thing, but ensuring that the data from stations is periodically ingested into the node in a timely way is another.
+Setting up wis2box is one thing, ensuring that the data from stations is periodically ingested into the node in a timely way is another.
 Countries can develop their own tools and scripts to automate this process, but this can be time-consuming and costly especially for developing countries that have a 'cocktail' of different AWS vendors.